Today's Articles

 From Atlanta, he was the eldest son of Martin Luther King Sr., a Baptist minister, and Alberta Williams King.
 King entered Morehouse College at 15.
 He graduated with a degree in sociology in 1948 and went to Boston University to earn a doctoral degree in systematic theology.

 In 1957, King helped found the Southern Christian Leadership Conference (SCLC) in a series of protest campaigns that gained national attention.
 King's 1963 "I Have a Dream" speech expressed the hopes of the American Civil Rights movement in oratory as moving as any address in American history.
-This was followed by his Letter From a Birmingham Jail, which was published after one of his many arrests.
+This was followed by his Letter From a Birmingham Jail, published after one of his many arrests.

 Following years of demonstrations, his speech created political momentum with others, resulting in the Civil Rights Act of 1964.
-King was also awarded the 1964 Nobel Prize for peace.
+King was also awarded the 1964 Nobel Prize for Peace.
 Throughout 1966 and 1967, King increasingly focused his civil rights activism on economic "class" issues.

 This took King to Memphis, Tennessee, to support striking Black garbage workers in the spring of 1968.
 He was assassinated in Memphis on April 4 after being shot by James Earl Ray.
 After his death, Dr. Martin Luther King Jr. came to represent Black courage and achievement, high moral leadership, and the ability of any American to address and overcome racial divisions.